Manage the receipt of duty-suspended and duty-paid excise goods

 Overview

 This standard is about managing the receipt of duty-suspended and duty-paid excise goods.
-It covers both your organisation's and Her Majesty's Revenue and Customs (HMRC) requirements for documentation and receipt of goods.
+It covers both your organisation’s and His Majesty's Revenue and Customs (HMRC) requirements for documentation and receipt of goods.
 The standard is aimed at the authorised warehouse keeper who is approved to own or hold duty-paid and duty-suspended goods.
 It also covers what to do in the event of identifying and recording discrepancies that may occur while receiving goods.

 This standard is relevant to all individuals involved in managing excise warehouse operations.